erhant/leet-assistant/README.md

 - [**Frontend**](./frontend/) is a single-page web-app, using [Bun](https://bun.sh/) + [Solid](https://www.solidjs.com/) + [Tailwind](https://tailwindcss.com) + [Daisy](https://daisyui.com/).
 - [**Data**](./data/) has the logic to convert the given set of [LeetCode Questions](https://www.kaggle.com/datasets/manthansolanki/leetcode-questions) to embeddings and store them in a vectorDB, using [Bun](https://bun.sh/) + [LangChain](https://www.langchain.com/) + [Pinecone](https://www.pinecone.io/).

+> [!TIP]
+>
+> [Eden Treaty](https://elysiajs.com/plugins/eden/treaty.html) is also used to consume our backend within the frontend, without any hassle or code-rewrite.
+See [api/backend](./frontend/src/api/backend.ts) for details.

 ### Backend